 All the respondents were aware about the e-banking services offered by commercial banks but more interesting is the fact that the concept of e-banking to many respondents revolves only around ATM, Debit & Credit card and net banking.
 It is worth mentioning that presently, Indian commercial banks are offering a bouquet of banking and financial services under e-banking.
-These services include ATM-cum-Debit/Credit cards. direct deposit, phone banking, net banking, mobile banking, mobile top ups, EFT/NEFT, RTGS, on-line ticketing, on-line stock broking, point of sale transfers, electronic cheque conversion However. the awareness level etc.

-customers about the e-banking services cannot be considered as satisfactory because majority of the customers were aware about only a few of these services.
+These services include ATM-cum-Debit/Credit cards, direct deposit, phone banking, net banking, mobile banking, mobile top ups, EFT/NEFT, RTGS, on-line ticketing, on-line stock broking, point of sale transfers, electronic cheque conversion However. the awareness level customers about the e-banking services cannot be considered as satisfactory because majority of the customers were aware about only a few of these services.

 Analysis of data reveals that all the respondents were aware of ATM and debit/credit services offered by commercial banks.
 About 94% of the respondents were aware of net banking services, followed by EFT/NEFT and RTGS (62%).
-Interestingly, many of the respondents were not aware of on-line ticketing, on-line stock broking, point of sale transfers, electronic cheque conversion and such other services that are also offered under e-banking.
-This is shown in the figure below -
+Interestingly, many of the respondents were not aware of online ticketing, on-line stock broking, point of sale transfers, electronic cheque conversion and such other services that are also offered under e-banking.
+This is shown in the figure below - cards (48%).
+About 36% of the respondents do use net banking and a fragment of the sample prefers to able EFT/NEFT and RTGS (4%).
+This is shown in the chart below -